kuzuH/TUM-Deadalus-Cloud-Security/README.md

 **Requirements:**

+- Github account: If you dont have one you can create one for free
+- Laptop with : Mac Terminal, Linux, Windows with WSL
 - aws cli

 ### **Part 1: Setup & Deployment**

 ### **Step 1: Get Your AWS Credentials**

-Your instructor has provided you with a unique "fruit" name and a password.
+Your instructor has provided you with a unique "fruit" name , a password and API url.

-1. Open your WSL/Linux terminal.
+1. Open your terminal

+- On Windows: open WSL (Ubuntu) or any Linux shell
+- On macOS/Linux: open Terminal

-2. Run the `curl` command below, replacing `<your-fruit>` and `<your-password>` with the ones you were given.
+2. Run this command

+- Replace the three placeholders with your values:

 Bash

-Plain Text

 ```
 curl -u "student:<your-password>" https://<instructor-api-url>/<Fruit>